Robophil/messenger-bot/README.md

 Triggered when a message is sent to the bot.

 * `payload` - Object: An object containing the message event's payload from Facebook.
 See [Facebook's documentation](https://developers.facebook.com/docs/messenger-platform/webhook-reference#received_message) for the format.
-* `reply` - Function: A convenience function that calls `bot.sendMessage`, with the recipient automatically set to the message sender's Facebook ID.
+* `reply` - Function: A convenience function that calls `bot.sendMessage`, with the recipient automatically set to the message sender's Facebook ID, and the **messaging_type** set to `RESPONSE`.
 Example usage:

 ```js
 bot.on('message', (payload, reply, actions) => {